 Even those with hypoglycemia stemming from diabetes can receive great rates on traditional coverage as long as both conditions are properly managed.

-Note:the longer you can prove your symptoms have been managed, the better your chances of receiving the best rate possible.
+Note: the longer you can prove your symptoms have been under control, the higher your chances of receiving the best rate possible.

-If you’re denied from traditional coverage, you can look into the handful of life insurance alternatives available.
+If you’re denied traditional coverage, you can look into the handful of life insurance alternatives available.

 These other criteria include things such as weight/height/BMI, whether you smoke, family medical history, and other medical problems you’ve had.

 The key to finding the best life insurance with hypoglycemia is doing your research and working with an independent agent who has access to several different insurance companies.

-Getting an early start on applying for life insurance gives you the most options.
-It guarantees you’ll find the best coverage for your specific situation.
+Getting an early start on applying for life insurance also gives you the most options.
+It increases the likelihood you’ll find the best coverage for your specific situation.